Drives 10X more qualified traffic with high-converting landing pages

 I will discuss some common mistakes people make when designing opt-in pages.

 The first is not focusing on what the landing page needs to do.
-For example, a landing page can be created for many different things, such as landing a new employee, customer, or potential investor.
+A landing page can be created for many different purposes, such as landing a new employee, customer, or potential investor.

 To know which type of landing page you need to create, make sure you identify your goal by using your keywords.